-After October 31, 2004, we may need to raise additional funds on acceptable terms for a number of uses.
+We will continue to explore opportunities to raise additional funds on acceptable terms for a number of uses.
 We may not be able to obtain additional funds on acceptable terms, or at all.
-Addition capital resources would be devoted to search for, investigate and potentially acquire new companies that have a strategic fit.
+Additional capital resources would be devoted to search for, investigate and potentially acquire new companies that have a strategic fit.
 In connection with a potential acquisition, we would also expect to issue additional common stock equity or convertible debt securities, which may result in additional dilution to our shareholders.